quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part14_5.4_Quaternions.md

 #### Degrees of Freedom (DOF) in 3D Rotations
 Background context explaining the concept.
 A three-dimensional object has six degrees of freedom: three for translation and three for rotation.
 The DOF helps understand how different representations can describe rotations using varying numbers of parameters, but always maintaining three degrees of freedom due to constraints.
-Relevant formula: \( NDOF = Nparameters - Nconstraints \)

-:p What is the relationship between the number of floating-point parameters and degrees of freedom in 3D rotations?
+Relevant formula:$NDOF = Nparameters - Nconstraints$:p What is the relationship between the number of floating-point parameters and degrees of freedom in 3D rotations?
 ??x
-The relationship is described by the equation \( NDOF = Nparameters - Nconstraints \).
+The relationship is described by the equation $NDOF = Nparameters - Nconstraints$.
 This means that while different representations use varying numbers of parameters (e.g., Euler angles, axis+angle, quaternions, or a 3×3 matrix), constraints reduce the effective number of degrees of freedom to three.

 For example:
 - **Euler Angles**: 3 parameters with no constraints.